TueHellsternKea/newsapi/README.md

 ![](./image/news_2.jpg)

 # API - Newscatcher
-You have to registry for a API key to get this to work.
+You must registry for a API key to get this to work.

-It is free and you do it at: [newscatcherapi.com](https://newscatcherapi.com/)
+It is free and you do it at: [newscatcherapi.com](https://newscatcherapi.com)

 When you have confirmed your email, you get access to your API key